 If you really REALLY love ham then you need to step it up a notch and discover perhaps one of the tastiest cured meats I’ve ever tried.
 It’s called Culatello and it holds a very special place in the gastronomic history of Emilia Romagna.

 While Culatello is a cured ham it is actually a salami rather than prosciutto due to the way the meat is cut.
 In fact, it’s one of Italy’s most prized salami’s and it’s history dates back to the 15th century in the city of Zibello.
 A city that is able to make this particular ham because of its unique fog that rolls off the Po River.
 It is also one of Emilia Romagna’s more expensive meats due to the craftsmanship, long aging time and the uniqueness of its flavour.
 But once you have had a mouthful of this delicious meat – it’s not an experience you will ever forget!

 Zibello is not an easy place to get to without hiring a car and many tours begin on site.
-I believe Get Your Guide can help with transportation on request if you are wanting to do a day trip from Bologna.
+Get you entry ticket in advance here